thoughtbot/ios-on-rails/book/iOS/displaying_events.md

 ### Checking Event Equality

 The set methods `-intersectSet:` and `-minusSet:` call the method `-isEqual:` on each NSObject in the set.
-So, we need to overwrite this method on `HUMEvent`.
+So we need to overwrite this method on `HUMEvent`.

 	// HUMEvent.m